 Other health effects caused by mold exposure include fatigue, headaches, a lowering of energy levels, and nausea.
 The majority of these health effects show up one to three weeks after the initial exposure and will gradually disappear over time.
 Of course, the greatest long term impact of mold exposure on humans is death.
 If the mold spores are inhaled, they can cause lung infections, including infections in the lungs, throat, stomach, and sinuses.
 Long term exposure can lead to coughing, emphysema, or pulmonary fibrosis.

 Mold is not just a health risk for those who are constantly exposed to it, either.
+Following the golden rule of keeping your home clean and dry can significantly reduce the risk.
 Mold can also be dangerous to those who suffer from asthma or any other respiratory illness.
 Asthma is a chronic lung disease that makes breathing difficult.
 Most asthmatics have their airways and bronchioles clogged with bacteria, allergens, and mucus.
 Mold, in the form of spores, can enter an asthma patient's home and trigger an allergic reaction, causing wheezing, difficulty in breathing, and more.
 This kind of respiratory illness is called respiratory distress, or respiratory illness.
 Some symptoms of asthma include shortness of breath, coughs, and sore throats.
 However, most asthma patients do not suffer any symptoms of mold exposure, as this type of illness does not often develop.

-Those who are at risk for developing respiratory illnesses should take special care to make sure that they are not exposed to mold, regardless of how often they may come into contact with it inside their homes.
-For instance, mold-infested materials should be cleaned or washed thoroughly whenever they come in contact with other surfaces, especially those that might sustain water damage.
+Those who are at risk for developing respiratory illnesses such as asthma should take special care to make sure that they are not exposed to mold, regardless of how often they may come into contact with it inside their homes.
+For instance, mold infested materials should be cleaned or washed thoroughly whenever they come in contact with other surfaces, especially those that might sustain water damage or have lead paint.
 People who are prone to allergies should also keep an eye on their surroundings, and if there is a chance of mold developing inside their homes, they should get rid of it right away.
+If contamination occurs, contacting a pest control service or the institute of inspection cleaning and restoration certification might be necessary.
+They can ensure the use of antimicrobial treatments and other technology to eliminate mold and mildew.

 In order to protect your family and home from unwanted mold growth, you can install quality indoor mold control systems in your house.
-These systems use high-tech air cleaners and moisture detectors to monitor the air around your house, and depending on the level of contamination, they will either trigger an alarm or deactivate the system.
+These systems use high tech air cleaners and moisture detectors to monitor the air around your house, and depending on the level of contamination, they will either trigger an alarm or deactivate the system.
 Once molds begin to grow in your home, they will emit harmful toxins throughout the air, polluting the environment and potentially making it dangerous for human health.
-Thus, every person living in the house - from the cleaner up to the children playing next door - needs to be protected from molds.
+Thus, every person living in the house from the cleaner up to the children playing next door needs to be protected from molds.

 “Thanks to the guys at Chicago Foundation Repair Pros for getting my crawl space in order.
 I’ve been meaning to deal with it forever but just couldn’t get round to it.
 Now there’s no sinking, there’s no mold or water, and I’ve got more storage room.
 Great people, really professional, and very affordable.”